colebaril/Mosquito_Monitor/README.md

 # Known Issues

 1. The R3C (Broadway / The Forks / Portage and Main) Forward Sortation Area (FSA) includes geometry for Northwest Winnipeg, out of city limits, with a land area of 143 square kilometres.
 If the R3C FSA is included in the colour scale, a large portion outside the city is also coloured and distorts the map.
 Thus, this FSA in the city map is not coloured.
-A bug ticket has been sent to Statistics Canada.
+A ticket has been sent to Statistics Canada.

 # Citing This Repository